guljeny/mega-box/README.md

 `appState.subscribe(callback, filter?: string[] | false)`

-> Avoid to setting few values without `put` - every single change will call subscriber separately.
+> Avoid to writing more than one value by setting them in state.
+Use `put` instead.
+  Every single write in state will call callback separately.

 `callback` - required.
 Will be called immediately after subscription and when state changes.
 Callback receive `actual state` as first argument and `boolean` as second argument.
 Boolean specify if it called first time (`true`) or after something change (`false`).